Going on Holiday?

 You should also get the chance to ask questions and discuss anything that might be bothering you.
 If your cat is on medication or would prefer to be boarded with other cats from your household - it is worth finding out what your options are.

-When it comes to finding the right cattery, choose somewhere where you get a good feeling.
+When it comes to finding the right cattery, choose somewhere you get a good feeling about.
 Is it clean and light, with sufficient ventilation?
 Is the temperature right?
 Do the staff seem knowledgeable?
 Is there enough space for your cat to move comfortably?
 Do the other cats in the facility look happy and well cared for?

-You also need to find out what are the requirements for vaccinations and worm/flea treatments before you drop off your cat, as some catteries will refuse to take in animals without seeing up-to-date vaccination certificates.
-They will also refuse to take cats that are critically ill or that appear to be.
+You also need to find out what the requirements for vaccinations and worm/flea treatments are before you drop your cat off, as some catteries will refuse to take in animals without seeing up-to-date vaccination certificates.
+They will also refuse to take cats that are critically ill or appear to be.

 It is important to make the environment as comfortable and homely as possible for your cat, to keep the upheaval to a minimum.
 Scratching posts, toys and bedding, along with other items and playthings that are associated with home, should be brought along and placed in your cat's allotted space.
 These will help create the feeling of a home from home and make the transition much easier.

 Likewise, find out what the cattery is going to feed your cat.
 You may consider bringing along your regular food so that your cat doesn't have to adjust to a new diet too.
 The stress of a feed change added to new environments, faces and routines can trigger stomach upsets, so providing your cat's usual diet is definitely worthwhile.